Trokendi XR is contraindicated in patients with recent alcohol use (within 6 hours prior to and 6 hours after Trokendi XR use).

 • Hyperammonemia with and without encephalopathy has been observed in post-marketing reports in patients who were taking topiramate with or without concomitant valproic acid (VPA); hyperammonemia appears more common when used concomitantly with VPA.
 Although Trokendi XR is not indicated for use in infants or toddlers, topiramate with concomitant VPA produced a dose-related increase in hyperammonemia in this population.

 • The concomitant use of Trokendi XR with any other drug producing metabolic acidosis, or potentially in patients on a ketogenic diet, may increase the risk of kidney stone formation and should therefore be avoided.
+An increase in urinary calcium and decrease in urinary citrate was observed in immediate-release topiramate-treated pediatric patients in a one-year active-controlled study.
+Increased ratio of urinary calcium/citrate increases the risk of kidney stones and/or nephrocalcinosis.

 • Hypothermia has been reported in association with topiramate use with concomitant valproic acid (VPA) both in the presence and in the absence of hyperammonemia.
 Consideration should be given to stopping topiramate or valproate in patients who develop hypothermia; clinical management should include examination of blood ammonia levels.